pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 The image reveals some interesting features of the reservoir.
 We can see that areas of dolomitisation tend to lie along linear trends which could represent fluid flow through the reservoir.
 These fluids have chemically altered the base rock matrix to cause the dolomotisation.
 Furthermore the fluid flow may have created vugs, and there are more vugs close to the potential fluid flow pathways.
 Small pore spaces are more prevalent in areas of dolotomisation and away from biological matter.
 This might be expected because the dolotomisation contributes to the formation of pore space as a result of fluid flow through the reservoir, but the biological matter restricts flow of fluids through the carbonate, so there is less dolomotisation in those areas.
 Vugs presents in areas of biological matter could be created through larger organisms that have decayed, and are thus different to the vugs in the dolotomised regions which might have resulted from fluid flow.

 Whilst the image analysis is a relatively straightfoward technique, it does help us to understand that there is very likely to have been fluid flow in the reservoir, and that therefore there is very likely to be good permeability in the reservoir.
+This can aid with putting together the diagenetic history for the reservoir.
 We can also recognise using our image processing the two main types of porosity that are revealed through visual examination of the core.

 ### Porosity Calculation From Binary Mask